camio/reflection-nutshell/presentation_paper.md

 The `get_public_*` metafunctions return only the public members of a record.
 This operation can be used safely on third party code.
-The `get_accessible_*` metafunctions, on the other hand, will include private members as well if the `$reflect` operation's surrounding context allows it (e.g. it is found in a member function or friend class).
+The `get_accessible_*` metafunctions, on the other hand, will include private members as well if the `reflexpr` operation's surrounding context allows it (e.g. it is found in a member function or friend class).
 Encapsulation cannot be broken with either of these two variants.